-As a Pipestone System shareholder you may be familiar with Terry Wolters as a man who has worn many hats within the System.
+As a Pipestone Management shareholder you may be familiar with Terry Wolters as a man who has worn many hats within the System.
 A native of Washington state and an animal science graduate of Washington State University at Pullman, Terry spent many years with PIC in Kentucky, eastern Iowa, and South Dakota before moving to Pipestone in the mid-90s.
-At the invitation of Dr. Kennedy, he joined the Pipestone System in November 1997 and has worn several hats for the past 14½ years.
+At the invitation of Dr. Kennedy, he joined the Pipestone Management in November 1997 and has worn several hats for the past 14½ years.
 Terry has worked as production director, system coordinator, and he currently manages the System grow-finish pig flow and sells its market hogs.

 You may not know of Terry’s involvement in advocating for and promoting Minnesota pork production.
 Over the past eight years, Terry has served on the Minnesota Pork Producers Association state board (2003-2011) and as board president (2009-2010).

 Currently, Terry educates and advocates for Minnesota pork through his: